dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/web-accessibility-testing-with-screen-readers.md

 ## Screen Reader Modes

-- VoiceOver doesn’t have a concept of mondes, but JAWS and NVDA (and others) do
+- VoiceOver doesn’t have a concept of modes, but JAWS and NVDA (and others) do
 - Document/Browse/Scan mode is used for reading content and is the default mode for most screen readers
 - Focus mode is for navigating only to focusable elements
 - Application mode disables normal keyboard functionality, leaving it up to developers to implement keyboard shortcuts (not recommended)